cargovision/.github/profile/README.md

 ## 💡 Vision

-CargoVision aims to revolutionize cargo inspection by providing an intelligent, automated solution that eliminates the need for physical container checks, reduces human error, and ensures faster, more secure logistics operations worldwide.
+Cargovision aims to revolutionize cargo inspection by providing an intelligent, automated solution that eliminates the need for physical container checks, reduces human error, and ensures faster, more secure logistics operations worldwide.

 ---